 I did a statewide check on business name availability and then I checked the trademark office to see if the name was taken.
 Last, but not least, I did a domain check to see if the name was available.
 When it comes time to release, my music is attributed to me.

 When Spotify, Tidal, Apple, etc receive the music from distributors like us, they attribute it to the most popular usage of the name given.
 If your music name is taken, you’re going to have to go through the process of fixing it on several platforms because they all have their OWN systems.
-There is no central database which they all use to make sure your music ends up on your profile.
+There is no central database that they all use to make sure your music ends up on your profile.
 This always ends up in a frustrating email from an artist to us about their music being on the wrong profile.
 Most times, this could have been avoided.
-Some stores (dsps) allow for proactivity but most require the fix to take place after the fact.
+Some stores (DSPs) allow for proactivity but most require the fix to take place after the fact.
 To further complicate matters, if your release was scheduled within a week or two, you might not get it to the right profile in time because many of these platforms take 7-15 business days to correct music sent to the wrong profile.
 Why does it take a song so long?
-Accordingly to Spotify, they’re uploading around 60k tracks (https://www.musicbusinessworldwide.com/over-60000-tracks-are-now-uploaded-to-spotify-daily-thats-nearly-one-per-second/) per day and that’s just one DSP.
+Accordingly to Spotify, they’re uploading around 60k tracks per day and that’s just one DSP.
 Imagine correcting just 5% of those for profile issues.
 That’s 3,000 fixes a day.

 Give your release some time.

 It’s a hit single.
 We know.
 We get it.
 You’re amped!.
 Excited!
 The mix is great.
 The cover is fresh.
 You want this out NOW!!!!
 In reality, you should plan out your release for many reasons.
-The first is to allow for marketing so there is anticipation and a vehicle for proper promotion so your song doesn’t end up in DSP hell with a lot less listens than you hoped for.
-The second is to make sure you have properly registered your song with your PRO, Pub Admin, etc and properly credited your collaborators.
+The first is to allow for marketing so there is anticipation and a vehicle for proper promotion so your song doesn’t end up in music distribution hell with a lot fewer listens than you hoped for.
+The second is to make sure you have properly registered your song with your PRO, Pub Admin, etc, and properly credited your collaborators.
 The third is to allow for your music to get to stores and to allow for any changes that might arise because of an error in metadata.
 We know.
 It’s our fault.
 We got it.
 We will work with you to ensure the release gets to stores as fast as possible but each release has to go through QUALITY CONTROL.
 The QC process is based on rules that come from the DSPs (Apple mostly, but also Spotify, Youtube, etc) This includes things about special character usage ($*#@), language, capitalization, cover quality, size, and other metadata headaches.
 We have an ENTIRE support section dedicated to helping you get it right but who reads all that right? (amirite?)
 Our content style guide contains all the rules and regs from the DSPs so your music will be accepted the first time.
 We know.
 You just want the music out.
 I get it.
-We do too. (https://bouncegvng.zendesk.com/hc/en-us/articles/360059702093-Rules-and-Requirements-for-Upload)
+We do too.

 When your music bounces back from QC, we have to rush to fix it and get it back in the line to get checked again.
 We hate it as much as you do, but once again, there is a process and it involves many people like yourself wanting to just get the music out.

 I’m a credit guru.
 Since 2018, I’ve compiled and published credits from some of the biggest albums in music.
-Artists, managers, producers, engineers, and labels have reached out to me about their credits firstly through the former istandard producers website and now on freemusiccredits.com.
+Artists, managers, producers, engineers, and labels have reached out to me about their credits firstly through the former istandard producers website and later on freemusiccredits.com.
 Major labels submit music a certain way and you should follow their lead.
 Open tidal if you’d like to double-check my work.
 Here is how you should compile the credits for your music.
 Below is the new Migos and Drake song, “Having Our Way”.
 While you may not have as many people involved, the categories and the use of pseudonyms and real names are very important.
 I will explain why below.

 |Having Our Way||featuring Drake|